robbarry/robbarry-website/content/work/2020-11-05-fake-accounts-posing-as-news-organizations-prematurely-declare-election-victories.md

 ---
-title: 'Fake Accounts Posing as News Organizations Prematurely Declare Election Victories '
+title: 'Fake Accounts Posing as News Organizations Prematurely Declare Election Victories'
 date: '2020-11-05'
 categories:
-- WSJ
+- Articles
 tags:
 - Social Media
 - Election
 - Twitter
 - Disinformation
+- WSJ
 ---
 Several Twitter accounts posed as U.S. news organizations to falsely declare election victories for Democrat Joe Biden, in what appeared to be a coordinated campaign to inject disinformation into conversation about the presidential contest.